BoulderCounty/rcv-rla/README.md

 <div id='id-section5.7'/>

 ### 5.7.
 Generate a Contest File for the MVR Tool
 - [ ] 5.7.1.
-Navigate to http://localhost:8887/load-contest in a web browser
+Navigate to http://localhost:8887/load-contest in a web browser.
 - [ ] 5.7.1.
-Open Notepad on your workstation, and copy the JSON starter content from the contest.json frame in the MVR tool into Notepad
+Open Notepad on your workstation, and copy the JSON starter content from the contest.json frame in the MVR tool into Notepad.
 - [ ] 5.7.3.
-Edit the contest and candidates sections, including at least the fields indicated in the example contest.json content (updating all with your current contest information)
+Edit the contest and candidates sections, including at least the fields indicated in the example contest.json content (updating all with your current contest information).
 - [ ] 5.7.4.
 Save the file as `contest.json` in `c:\rcv-data\bccr`

 <div id='id-section5.8'/>